Title: Lagoon 1944 (Jazz) Henri Matisse Original Pochoir Print

 Item ID: 68

-The writing of Jazz was very important for Matisse and though the pictures were mostly finished by 1944, he continued to work on the text until shortly before the book was published in September 1947.
-While the text gives the impression of great spontaneity, it was written out four or five times until Matisse was satisfied with the manner of expression and size of handwriting.
-Matisse stated that his manuscript pages represent merely a visual accompaniment to the plates and ‘their role [was] thus purely spectacular’.
-Despite Matisse’s claim, the text and plates are actually subtly and consciously related.
-The underlying themes of art and artifice find many parallels in the text.
-Jazz represents one of Matisse’s most interesting statements about his artistic development and the act of creation, which he believed results from the synthesis of instinct and intellect guided by discipline.
+The writing of Jazz was of great importance to Matisse.
+Although the images were largely completed by 1944, he continued refining the text until shortly before the book’s publication in September 1947.
+While the handwritten text gives the impression of spontaneity, it was in fact rewritten four or five times, until Matisse was satisfied with both the phrasing and the scale of the lettering.
+Matisse stated that his manuscript pages served merely as a visual accompaniment to the plates and that “their role [was] thus purely spectacular.”
+Despite this claim, the relationship between text and image is subtle and deliberate.
+The underlying themes of art and artifice recur throughout the writing, creating meaningful parallels with the visual compositions.
+Jazz stands as one of Matisse’s most revealing statements on his artistic development and on the act of creation itself—an act he believed emerged from the synthesis of instinct and intellect, guided by discipline.

 Link: https://en.wikipedia.org/wiki/Jazz_(Henri_Matisse)